 In the natural world, we often strive to make everything ourselves.
 From homemade cereal and pudding cups to DIY makeup and body scrubs, making things ourselves takes more time, more effort, and even learning new skills.
-In the end, it's worth every moment as you begin to understand that what goes ON your body goes IN it as well.
+It's worth every moment as you begin to understand that what goes on your body also goes in it.
 I heard somewhere that it only takes 26 seconds for anything you put on your skin to be absorbed into your bloodstream.
-So lotions, soaps, makeup, perfume... it's all making its way inside.
-That's a little scary, huh?
+So lotions, soaps, makeup, perfume...
+It's all making its way inside.
+That makes you think, doesn’t it?

-Homemade Non-Toxic MascaraOnce again, we can DIY this with homemade mascara that works just as well as the toxic, expensive stuff.
-First, here's what doesn't work...
-Recipes with aloe vera gel are supposedly nourishing for the eyelashes.
-However, I wound up looking like a raccoon every time I sneezed with that homemade mascara.
+We can remedy this issue with DIY mascara that works just as well as the toxic, expensive stuff.
+First, here's what doesn't work: recipes with aloe vera gel that are supposedly nourishing for the eyelashes.
+I wound up looking like a raccoon every time I sneezed with that homemade mascara!
 One recipe I tried contained egg yolk.
-But it flaked all over the place and wore off within a couple of hours.
+It flaked all over the place and wore off within a couple of hours.
 All very frustrating, to be honest.
-The third time's the charm!
-This recipe has worked well for me so far.
-It isn't waterproof but washes off rather easily with plain soap and water.
-With just 3 ingredients, you can have bright eyes naturally!
-Here's what you need:

 - 1/8 teaspoon beeswax

 - Add the charcoal to a small dish

 - Add 1/2 teaspoon coconut oil in the liquid form and stir gently to combine.
 I use a toothpick for this

 - Over low heat, melt the remaining coconut oil and beeswax together

 - Continuously stir into the charcoal mixture.
 All the charcoal grains should be mixed in as best as you can or you'll end up with a grainy result